Vladan Matijević: Life and work

 Matijević is a multiple laureate of Serbian literary awards.
 He said in interview that he tries to write as little as possible.
 Nevertheless, he has created a considerable body of literary work.
 His most successful novel Moments of Joy has been published in French, Spanish, German, Italian, Russian, and Macedonian.
 In 2009, he took part in the New Literature from Serbia event organised by the Austrian literary society Podium, where he read from Moments of Joy on the stage at the Viennese coffee house Prückel.
 The passage was subsequently read by an actress in German.
 In 2011, a collection of four short stories was published as a multilingual edition in Albanian, Hungarian, Bulgarian and Romanian.
-In the same year, he participated in the Salon international du livre de Québec, the Leipzig Book Fair, and the multinational cultural program Literature in Flux, organised by the HALMA Network and the International Canetti Society.
+In the same year, he participated in the Salon international du livre de Québec, the Leipzig Book Fair, and the multinational cultural program Literature in Flux, organized by the HALMA Network and the International Canetti Society.
 There were readings on board ships in the harbours of European cities along the Danube, he read in Ruse, Cetate, Belgrade, Novi Sad and Budapest.
 Matijević was a Serbian representative at the European Literature Nights 2013 in Paris.
 In 2014, an English edition of his novel Very Little Light was published.
 In 2016, a half-hour conversation between Matijević and the writer Aleksandar Gatalica was broadcast by RTS as part of the program series Književni dijalog (Literary Dialogue).
 He participated in the Beijing International Book Fair 2017.
 In June 2018, he was invited by the Andrić Institute to Andrićgrad, where he talked about his work in a public discussion and answered questions from the audience.

 In an interview with Gloria magazine, the writer was to associate each letter of the alphabet with an aphorism; some examples follow: